Video editing can be taxing on your computer, you know that.

 RAM needed for Premiere Pro

-If you go the Abobe’s website and look at the system specifications for Premiere Pro you will see the folowing data.
+If you go the Abobe’s website and look at the system specifications for Premiere Pro you will see the following data.

 I would say that is pretty accurate.
 I am using 32 GB of RAM on my editing workstation right now and editing 4K video at 60 frames per second in Premiere Pro is not an issue.